-We have initiated the OVATION Study at four clinical sites at the University of Alabama at Birmingham, Oklahoma University Medical Center, Washington University in St. Louis and the Medical College of Wisconsin.
-During 2016 and 2017, we announced data from the first four cohorts of patients in the OVATION Study, respectively.
-The first four cohorts each enrolled three patients.
-Enrollment of three additional patients in the fourth cohort is ongoing, and Celsion expects to complete the OVATION Study in the first half of 2017.
-Future studies of GEN-1 may include a Phase I/II study combining GEN-1 with Avastin® and Doxil®.
-The results of the OVATION Study to date are as follows:
+We have initiated the OVATION Study at four clinical sites at the University of Alabama at Birmingham, Oklahoma University Medical Center, Washington University in St. Louis and the Medical College of Wisconsin During 2016 and 2017, we announced data from the first fourteen patients who completed treatment in the OVATION Study.
+The results are summarized below: